Weitzman-MUSA-GeoCloud/assignment01/README.md

     _Why are there so many trips of this duration?_

-    **Answer: 1,440 minutes is equal to 24 hours; when durations are logged, either a manixum may have been set a priori, or perhaps trips are divided across midnight.**
+    **Answer: 1,440 minutes is equal to 24 hours; when durations are logged, a maximum may have been set a priori.**

 6. [How many trips in each quarter were shorter than 10 minutes?](query06.sql)